Constituency

 At a glance

-Blackley and Middleton South is currently represented by Graham Stringer, a Labour MP.
-They have represented the constituency since 1 May 1997.
-Their voting participation while representing this constituency is 57.7 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 3918.
+Blackley and Middleton South is a UK parliamentary constituency in North West, currently represented in the House of Commons by Graham Stringer, a Labour MP.
+Graham Stringer has represented the seat since 1 May 1997.
+At the 2024 general election it was safe seat, won by a majority of 10,250 votes (32.7%), ranking #581 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 57.8 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot